 Yet while these zoning innovations create new development opportunities, the highly prescriptive nature of form-based codes sometimes limits their effectiveness.
 Form-based codes often introduce new concepts or terminology that is unfamiliar to developers and civic administrators, prompting criticism and confusion.
 Additionally, in auto-dependent communities, there is often a mismatch between the ideals of the form-based code and the realities of existing infrastructure.
 Despite these challenges, and the fact that form-based codes remain a minority approach to zoning, they have gradually encouraged city governments to reexamine traditional codes, and implement new strategies for shaping community development.

-Most modern zoning codes contain elements of the various approaches introduced above.
+There are strengths in each of the different types of zoning we’ve outlined above.
+Depending on the planning objective, one approach might be more effective at achieving a desired outcome than another.
+That is why almost all modern zoning codes contain elements of the various approaches introduced above.
 They often employ traditional Euclidean zoning districts (especially in single-family residential areas) while applying performance zoning standards to more intensely-developed neighborhoods.
 They also tend to introduce incentive zoning to reduce parking and create affordable housing, while implementing form-based regulations in denser downtown areas.
 This modern practice of combining philosophies is often referred to as Hybrid zoning—an approach that identifies the best elements of each practice and integrates them into a new whole.